Daryl Watts

-Daryl Watts (born May 15, 1999) is a Canadian ice hockey player currently playing for the Toronto Sceptres of the Professional Women's Hockey League (PWHL).
-While a member of the Boston College Eagles, Watts was awarded the 21st Patty Kazmaier Award, becoming the first freshman player to win the award.
-Watts finished the season with 82 points, which led all competitors in NCAA women's ice hockey.
+Daryl Watts (born May 15, 1999) is a Canadian ice hockey forward for PWHL Detroit of the Professional Women's Hockey League (PWHL) and a member of the Canada women's national ice hockey team.

+Watts finished her NCAA career as the second-highest scorer of all time and remains the highest-scoring active player to have competed in NCAA women’s hockey.
+A four-time NCAA All-American (three First Team selections), she was the first freshman ever to win the Patty Kazmaier Award.
+She also publicly disclosed a US$150,000 salary for the 2023–24 PHF season, which remains the highest publicly disclosed annual salary in professional women’s hockey.
+In 2021, she was named University of Wisconsin Female Athlete of the Year.

 Playing career

 Hockey Canada

 Watts was a member of Canada's entry at the 2016 IIHF U18 Women's World Championships in St. Catharine's, Ontario.
 Her first appearance in a Hockey Canada jersey took place in August 2015 as Canada's National Women's Under-18 Team challenged the United States in a three-game series in Lake Placid, New York.

 In the gold medal game of the 2017 IIHF U18 Women's World Championships, contested at PSG Arena in Zlin, Czech Republic, Watts scored a goal for Canada in the third period, their first of the game.
 Although said goal would tie the game, the US would score twice in the final three minutes, prevailing in a 3–1 final.